-Chicken, Shrimp, and Sausage Gumbo has a deep, smooth and savory flavor with a subtly spicy finish.
-One bowl is a complete and filling meal.
+Chicken Shrimp and Sausage Gumbo has a deep smooth savory flavor with a subtly spicy finish.
+One bowl is a complete meal.

 This delicious recipe was first published on 1/30/18 and has been updated to improve the reader experience.